veighnsche/modeld-go-1/README.md

   No. External server mode was removed.
 All inference is handled in‑process via `go-skynet/go-llama.cpp`.

 - __Builds succeed but inference returns a dependency error.__
-  Make sure you built with `-tags=llama` and initialized the manager with `RealInferEnabled: true`.
-Without the tag, the stub adapter is used (no CGO) and inference is disabled.
+  Make sure you built with `-tags=llama`.
+Without the tag, the stub adapter is used (no CGO) and inference is unavailable.

 - __How do I configure the default model?__
   Provide your registry via `manager.ManagerConfig.Registry` and set `DefaultModel` to the desired model ID.
 The `Path` field must point to a valid `.gguf` file.